The Quick Guide To

 It isn’t easy moving to a new country.
 You’ll face new challenges as you navigate a culture that is different than what you’re used to.
 If you don’t speak Spanish, you’ll have a whole other set of learning curves.

 But if you’re willing to get out of your comfort zone, you can discover that Mexico is a wonderful place to make a new life.
-You’ll feel very accomplished when you learn new customs, traditions, language, and experiences that have a life-changing impact.
+You’ll feel very accomplished when you learn new customs, traditions, languages, and experiences that have a life-changing impact.

 Luckily, most Mexicans are accommodating and friendly people.
 So feeling welcomed won’t be as much of an issue.